 Ch1, repeat [YO, pull through 2 loops on hook] until you are left with a single loop on the hook to do the return pass.

-Second row of Tunisian double stitches
+Second row of Tunisian extended stitches

 To continue the pattern, regardless of which method you choose for the foundation row, you always start with a Ch1.